Keem Beach on the western end of Achill Island is one of the Wild Atlantic Way’s greatest treasures.

 On a clear day, the emerald-green/deep blue waters in contrast to the surrounding green slopes offers some fantastic colour.
 As incredible as it looks from these photos, you have to see it to believe it.

 The approach road to Keem Bay makes visiting the beach a real adventure.
 As mentioned, there is only one road in and one road out.
-After you leave the village of Dooagh, heading west, you’ll notice the road rising dramatically and soon you’ll find yourself on a 200 metre high cliff-edge.
+After you leave the village of Dooagh, heading west, the road rises dramatically and soon you’ll find yourself on a 200 metre high cliff-edge.

-The narrow road adds to the adventure and it’s certainly best for the driver to keep his eyes on the road at all times.
+The narrow road adds to the adventure and it’s certainly best for the driver to keep their eyes on the road at all times.

-There is a small makeshift pull-in spot near the highest point of the road for that perfect Insta shot, but the road is very narrow.
+There is a small makeshift pull-in spot near the highest point of the road for that photo, but the road is very narrow.
 If you get lucky and it’s free, pull in and enjoy the magnificent view.
 You’ll probably spot some insane sheep rambling along the cliff edge – mad devils.

 Then the road will wind its way down towards those crystal clear waters, and you’ll look back the road you came with a certain sense of relief and awe.